ahmadelbaba/HealthyHearts/README.md

 - Heart disease and stroke are not synonymous.
 However, respondents with heart disease had a higher likelihood of having a stroke.
 - On average, younger populations reported better general health and minimal to no heart disease.

-Click the link here to view the data exploration visualizations and initial analysis: [Healthy Hearts Data Visualizations and Analysis](https://public.tableau.com/app/profile/maha.shah7782/viz/HeartDiseaseDataExplorationVisualizations/HeartDisease#2)
+Click the link here to view the data exploration visualizations and initial analysis conducted on Tableau: [Healthy Hearts Data Visualizations and Analysis](https://public.tableau.com/app/profile/maha.shah7782/viz/HeartDiseaseDataExplorationVisualizations/HeartDisease#2)

 Further visualizations were created on Tableau.
 Tableau was also used for hosting analysis (in stories).